India Rejects Challenge to Anti-Gay Law

 quotes a government affidavit as saying.

-lead to a rise in “unnatural” activity.
+rise in “unnatural” activity.

 Homosexuality is still illegal in many countries across